TheDevPath/scrypto-examples-ep2/README.md

 Now we have a project we can deploy and interact with via the `resim` radix engine simulator.

-First up let's find out what this ResourceBuilder looks like along with Bucket, Vault and some new items not seen just yet.
+First up let's find out take a look at the hello world project we did in the first episode and find out what the ResourceBuilder looks like along with Bucket, Vault and some new items not seen just yet.

 We can do this a couple ways: